nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

 Health
 ------

-The health endpoint provides performs more fine grained health checks on the Nuts node.
+The health endpoint provides more fine grained health checks on the Nuts node.
 It can be used as a ``liveness probe``.
 It reports in a format compatible with `Spring Boot's Health Actuator <https://docs.spring.io/spring-boot/docs/2.0.x/actuator-api/html/#health>`__.
 The endpoint is available over HTTP: